MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/concepts/class-based-resources.md

 idempotently enforce the desired state.

 > [!NOTE]

-> Because the method has no input, you may need to retrieve the current state with the **Get**
-> method if you need to have different logic for how to enforce the desired state depending on the
+> You may need to retrieve the current state with the **Get** method if you need to enforce the
-> current state of the system.
+> desired state depending on the current state of the system.
 >
-> For example, you might have logic for creating a service when it doesn't exist instead of setting
+> For example, you might have logic for creating a service when it doesn't exist instead of
-> a property of the service if it exists but with an incorrect value.
+> correcting an incorrect property value.
 >
-> This is also why it's important when using `Invoke-DscResource` to always call the **Test** method
+> This is also why it's important when using `Invoke-DscResource` to call the **Test** method and
-> and only call the **Set** method if **Test** returns `$false`.
+> only call the **Set** method if **Test** returns `$false`.
 While all DSC Resources should be
 > idempotent, you have no guarantee that any DSC Resource is truly idempotent without reviewing its
 > implementation.